cognitiveprince/paradox_docs/Paradox.md

 The key benefit of Dataflow programming is that, in dataflow, more than one instruction can be executed at once.
 Thus, if several instructions be- come fire able at the same time, they can be executed in parallel.
 This simple principle provides the potential for massive parallel execution at the instruction level.</p>

 <p align="justify">
 DFP(Data Flow Programming) has enabled many visual programming languages that provide a more user-friendly interface so that even non-technical users can write programs.
-Such languages are also suited for rapid prototyping.</p>

-<p align="justify">Paradox utilizes dataflow programming in Json formating so it is easy to use and mostly errorfree.</p>
+Such languages are also suited for rapid prototyping.
+Paradox utilizes dataflow programming in Json formating so it is easy to use and mostly errorfree.</p>

 ## Features of Paradox
 1. ### [Create clear and pretty flows](#Create-clear-and-pretty-flows)
 1. ### [Built-In Interpreter](#Built-In-Interpreter)
 1. ### [Python3 by default](#Python3-by-default)
 1. ### [Source Code Access](#Source-Code-Access)